bhavanki/doppio/README.md

   </tr>
 </table>

 Text output from CGI scripts is subject to line ending conversion if the `forceCanonicalText` server property is set to `true`.
+Because CGI scripts emit their own response headers, Doppio does not detect content type or charset for them.

 ## Secure Directories